 The following is an overview of the exhibitor registration process.
 Follow these simple steps to become an exhibit your wares at the Shippensburg Community Fair.

-The first step to learning about being an exhibitor at the Fair is to read over the Fair Catalog.
-The Fair Catalog is your guide to participating in the fair, and lists all the rules, guidelines, categories and prize monies associated with your entries.
+The first step to learning about being an exhibitor at the Fair is to read over the Fair Premium Catalog.
+The Premium Catalog is your guide to participating in the fair, and lists all the rules, guidelines, categories and prize monies associated with your entries.

-The Fair Catalog is broken down by Department - Section - Class numbers.
+The Premium Catalog is broken down by Department - Section - Class numbers.

 When entering a show or competition at the Fair, you are typically required to list the Department - Section - Class number on your entry form.
 These are the numbers used by both Fair officials and other exhibitors.
 Exhibits that are in a particular class are judged against each other.